sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-dataset.rst

 **Step 4 : Update Sample Data / Schema**
 +++++++++++++++++++++++++++++++++++++++++

 * Click on **Update Sample Data/Schema** button to update the schema of the dataset, as shown below.
-This step would display sample data for the dataset followed by the Schema inferred by Fire Insights.
+This step would display sample data for the dataset followed by the Schema inferred by Sparkflows.

   .. figure:: ../../_assets/tutorials/dataset/Dashboards/update-schema.png
       :alt: Dataset